-The environmental impacts of the Projects are considered small by the host country definition of small-hydro plants.
+The environmental impacts of the Project are considered small by the host country definition of small-hydro plants.
 By legal definition of the Brazilian Power Regulatory Agency (ANEEL), Resolution no. 652, December 9th, 2003, small hydro in Brazil must have installed capacity greater than 1 MW but not more than 30 MW and with reservoir area less than 3 km2, or, if the area is between 3 km2 and 13 km2, it should have a minimum environmental impact.
-Generally, it consists of a run-of-the-river hydro plant.
-Buriti is rated at 30 MW (0.38 km2 reservoir) and Canoa Quebrada at 28 MW (10.49 km2 reservoir).
+Generally, it consists of a small hydro plant with reservoir.
+Buriti is rated at 30 MW (0.38 km2 reservoir)

-The plants possess preliminary and construction licenses.
-The preliminary licenses were issued by the Mato Grosso and Mato Grosso do Sul Environmental Agency, SEMA - Secretaria Estadual do Meio Ambiente do Mato Grosso and IMAP - Secretaria de Estado de Meio Ambiente e Recursos Hídricos do Estado de Mato Grosso do Sul.
-All licenses for the projects are available for consultation under request, as well as the environmental studies.
+The plant possesses preliminary and construction licenses.
+The preliminary licenses were issued by the Mato Grosso do Sul Environmental Agency IMAP - Secretaria de Estado de Meio Ambiente e Recursos Hídricos do Estado de Mato Grosso do Sul.
+All licenses for the project are available for consultation under request, as well as the environmental studies.